This strawberry praline trifle recipe is fun to make with layers of fresh strawberries, a praline filling combined with pudding and cool whip.

 The Praline recipe came from rosebakes.com.
 Her recipe was an easy one and did not require using a candy thermometer or the oven.
 I did not make actual pralines but a layer of praline filling and used chopped pecans instead of halves.

-Also, (because I’m impatient), threw all the ingredients in at once but the filling turned out great and I would do it again.
+Also, I threw all the ingredients in at once but the filling turned out great and I would definitely use it again.

-The top was the most fun, creating a pattern with the berries.
+The top was the best part.
+Creating a pattern with the strawberries.
 You can add a few blueberries to give it a patriotic look too.

 Strawberry Praline Trifle Adaptations:

-Overall a very fun dessert to get creative with and impress your, friends and family.
+Overall a very fun and delicious dessert to get creative with and impress your, friends and family.

 - 2 large pints of fresh strawberries